Illustration NFT choices

 You may have already noticed: big brands are already bringing out their first NFTs.
 What are we referring to?
 What's that got to do with the environment?

-So let's start from the beginning: what's the story about nfts?
+So let's start from the beginning: what's the story about NFTs?

 NFT means "non-fungible token".